National Endowment for the Humanities: William Adams' tenure as NEH chair (2014–2017)

-The tenth chair of the NEH was William Adams, who served from 2014 to 2017.
-President Obama nominated Adams on April 4, 2014; Adams was confirmed by the Senate in a voice vote on July 9, 2014.
-Adams appointed Margaret (Peggy) Plympton as the deputy NEH chair in January 2015.
+The 10th chair of the NEH, William Adams spearedheaded the "Common Good" initiative and the appointment of new administration officials.

-Before Adams's appointment, the NEH was headed by Acting Chair Carole M. Watson.
-Adams resigned his appointment on May 23, 2017, when he cited accomplishments under the "Common Good" initiative and the appointment of new administration officials.
+Before Adams's appointment, the NEH was headed by Acting Chair Carole Watson.

 Jon Parrish Peede's tenure as NEH Chair (2018–2022)

 Appointed under Donald Trump, from 2018 to 2022, Jon Parrish Peede served as Chair of the NEH.
 On February 10, 2020, the NEH was presented by the Trump administration with a FY2021 budget that included a planned dissolution of the agency.

 Shelly Lowe's tenure as NEH Chair (2022–2025)

 Plans to close the agency were halted under the Biden administration and the NEH continues to operate and provides funding for various projects.
 In 2022, Shelly Lowe was confirmed as the chairman of the NEH.
 She is the first Native American to lead the agency.
 Congress appropriated US$180 million for the NEH in FY2022, and US$207 million in 2023.

 Lowe resigned from her position in March 2025.
 A spokesman for the agency said Lowe left "at the direction of President Trump".
 Michael McDonald, the NEH's general counsel, is serving as acting chairman as of March 12, 2025.